 The top right-hand corner of the periodic table contains oxygen, the halogens fluorine and chlorine, and the noble gases helium and neon.
 Oxygen is present in all clay and glazes, usually combined with silicon and aluminum as oxides.
 Fluorine is of interest to the potter, as it is often given off in the kiln from decomposing fluorspar, a mineral found in Cornwall Stone.

 The far left of the periodic table is highly alkaline and the right is highly acidic.
 The strength of the alkali decreases from left to right, while the strength of the acid increases.
 For example, along the third row, sodium oxide (Na2O) is highly alkaline, magnesium oxide (MgO) is alkaline, aluminum oxide (Al2O3) is amphoteric, silicon dioxide (SiO2) is acidic, and phosphorus pentoxide (P2O5) is highly acidic.
-In ceramic glazes and vitreous clay bodies, the alkaline and acidic oxides react together and melt.
+In ceramic glazes and vitreous ceramic clay bodies, the alkaline and acidic oxides react together and melt.
 The alkaline metal oxides are fluxes, which react with the acidic glass former, silica.
 The elements in the central block are amphoteric (able to react as an acid or base/alkaline), although many show slightly alkaline or acidic properties.
 Their oxides are used in glazes as supplementary fluxes, stabilizers, opacifiers, and colorants.